justinjiajia/cloud_security/labs/lab_7.md

 A banner appears briefly, and then the AWS Config Dashboard displays.

-You should receive multiple email notifications with the titles starting with *AWS::Config::ConfigurationRecorder* or *AWS::EC2::SecurityGroup*, indicating the AWS Config recorder has in effect and at work to monitor the configured AWS recourses (*EC2 SecurityGroup*)
+You should receive multiple email notifications with the titles starting with *AWS::Config::ConfigurationRecorder* or *AWS::EC2::SecurityGroup*, indicating the AWS Config recorder is effective to monitor the configured AWS recourses (*EC2 SecurityGroup*).

 2. To observe the resource inventory that AWS Config is currently recording.